Key to Successful Learning

 - Service-learning engages students in work with actual clients in the community and/or real data.

-- Ensure tare asks set at an appropriate-level of challenge is essential so students perceive them as both challenging and achievable.
+- Ensure tasks are set at an appropriate-level of challenge is essential so students perceive them as both challenging and achievable.

 - Find ways to bring your research into the classroom.